-The Oocyte (egg) is only viable 24 to 48 hours, so it is important to understand when you are most fertile.
-If all good advice has been followed with no result in 6 to 12 months depending on the woman’s age then seek help sooner rather than later; call us at Coastal IVF and make an appointment to discuss your concerns.
+The Oocyte (egg) is only viable for 24 to 48 hours, so it is important to understand when you are most fertile.
+If all good advice has been followed with no result in 6 to 12 months then seek help sooner rather than later; call us at Coastal IVF and make an appointment to discuss your concerns.

 Investigation and Treatment Options

-The investigation of infertility basically involves both partners and both should attend the interview.
-In the history of the infertile couple questions relating to general health, medications, lifestyle and reproductive health are asked.
+The investigation of infertility usually involves both partners and both should attend the interview.
+In the history of the infertile couple, questions relating to general health, medications, lifestyle and reproductive health are asked.

-In women the female menstrual history is important.
-Investigations include evaluating the hormonal profile and testing to identify if cycling is occurring.
-A tracking cycle for example may be carried out.
-An ultrasound is also often performed, however the gold standard for tubal function and pelvic health is a diagnostic laparoscopy where they look into the pelvis with a camera and make sure no adhesions, endometriosis, or other abnormality is present.
+In females the menstrual history is important.
+Investigations may include evaluating the hormonal profile and testing to identify if cycling is occurring, to assist in this a tracking cycle may be carried out.
+Another way to identify a cause of infertility may include an ultrasound being performed.
+However a diagnostic laparoscopy is considered the gold standard for tubal function and pelvic health assessment.
+This is where the surgeon looks into the pelvis with a camera and make sure no adhesions, endometriosis, or other abnormality is present.

-The investigations may also involve a semen analysis for the male and blood tests for things such as hormonal levels and infectious diseases.
-Apart from just counting and looking at sperm, other tests of sperm function may be done – such as determining the presence or absence of anti-sperm anti-bodies and trying to ascertain their fertilising potential.
+The male investigations may involve blood tests for things such as hormonal levels and other possible causes.
+A semen analysis may be performed in addition to counting and visualising the sperm.
+Other tests of sperm function may be done – such as determining the presence or absence of anti-sperm anti-bodies and trying to ascertain their fertilising potential.